 I continue to learn as much as I can about dogs and I have earned Certificates for Dog First Aid, Animal Behaviour and Welfare from the University of Edinburgh, completed courses on Canine Body Language and Facial Expression and Dog to Dog Introductions both from Learn to Talk Dog with Sarah Whitehead.
 I recently attended an Aggression and Rehabilitation Course with Steve Mann of the Institute of Modern Dog Trainers, a two day seminar with Ken Ramirez, the world renowned 35+ year veteran of animal care and training and a Tellington Touch Workshop with Sarah Fisher.
 My Continued Professional Development Plan for 2018 includes two Simply Behaviour courses, a Canine Confidence TTouch course, and the Emotional Healing Course through the ISCP.

 I cover mainly the Andover, Amesbury, Salisbury, Stockbridge, Winchester area as I am based near the Wiltshire / Hampshire Border.
-However, I am also happy to travel to Newbury and Swindon and all surrounding villages.
-Please call if in doubt.
+Please contact me if in doubt.

 If you have any queries or wish to make an appointment, please contact me: